If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Every Frappuccino needs to come out right and not become too chunky or runny.
 And that’s not accounting for all the possible customizations of this sugary beverage.

-As of this writing, Starbucks has 21 varieties of Frappuccino pre-customization.
+As of this writing, Starbucks offers a wide variety of Frappuccinos for customization.
 All of them fall under one of two categories:

 Iced teas

-What makes iced tea a handcrafted drink Starbucks offers is you can customize it according to the following:
+What makes iced tea a handcrafted drink at Starbucks is that you can customize it according to the following:

-• Other flavors: Depending on the iced tea you pick, you can also adjust the amount of milk, toppings, etc.
+• Other flavors.
+Depending on the iced tea you choose, you can also adjust the amount of milk, toppings, and other ingredients.

 Cold coffees